open-mmlab/mmaction2/docs/en/advanced_guides/customize_optimizer.md

 - **Set different hyper-parameter multipliers for specific parameters.**

-  MMClassification can use `custom_keys` in `paramwise_cfg` to specify different parameters to use different learning rates or weight decay.
+  MMAction2 can use `custom_keys` in `paramwise_cfg` to specify different parameters to use different learning rates or weight decay.

-  For example, to set all learning rates and weight decays of `backbone.layer0` to 0, the rest of `backbone` remains the same as optimizer and the learning rate of `head` to 0.001, use the configs below.
+  For example, to set all learning rates and weight decays of `backbone.layer0` to 0, the rest of `backbone` remains the same as the optimizer and the learning rate of `head` to 0.001, use the configs below.

   ```python
   optim_wrapper = dict(